30 Tips for Bloggers to Manage Their Time More Efficiently

 6. Automate Menial Tasks

 There are a lot of tiny tasks in blogging that can be automated to save you time and energy.
-Whether it's setting up automatic social cross-posting, or using more aggressive moderation for blog comments, or just hiring someone to handle blog images for you, offloading some of that responsibility saves you time and lets you handle your other tasks on a more appropriate schedule.
+Whether it's setting up automatic social cross-posting, or using more aggressive moderation for blog comments, or just automatically adding disclaimers to every post, or hiring someone to handle blog images for you - tools like our automatic alt text generator can help offload some of that responsibility, saving you time and letting you handle your other tasks on a more appropriate schedule.
 It can carve a blog post that might normally take you 8 hours down to just a few hours or less.

 7. Turn Off Notifications